Selling a House with a Waterlogged Crawl Space in Connecticut

 How Can Regular Maintenance Prevent Future Problems?

-• Clear Gutters and Downspouts: Do not put anything in the gutters or downspouts; this will keep water away from the house.
+• Clear Gutters and Downspouts: Don’t put anything in them; this will keep water away from the house.

 • Monitor Landscaping: Keep plants and trees safe from the foundation to prevent root intrusion and water accumulation.